brandonbrown/DWA/ClassContent/Module-1-ClassOverview/ClassInfo.md

 These categories will itemize the grading criteria and allow for self-evaluation for each assignment.

-For the Capstone Project there will be a feedback loop of critique and modification between the instructors and student with regards to enhancements needed to be made to a milestone.
+For the Capstone Project there will be a feedback loop of critique and modification between the instructors and student with regards to enhancements needed to contribute toward a milestone.
 This feedback is a constructive process and only the final submission will be evaluated against the rubric.

 > Largely this means that you will have the opportunity to correct *most any* mistake prior to penalization.
 Communicate with your Capstone Team on the platforms provided for ultimate success!